adatalab/colorhunt/README.md

 ## Usage
 ### First Step
-Find the colors **INSIGHT** for your plot at https://dribbble.com/.
+Find the **COLOR INSIGHT** for your plot at https://dribbble.com/.
 For example, I found the `iris` images at https://dribbble.com/shots/6393225-Iris

 ![](dribbble.png)